MrBULU/MrBULU-AI/README.md

 ## 🎯 **Overview**

-BULUBot represents **Mr. BULU (Burhan Ulu)** - a seasoned SRE professional.
-This intelligent chatbot serves as a digital business card, technical consultant, and AI-powered assistant, seamlessly bridging professional networking with cutting-edge AI technology.
+**Mr. BULU (Burhan Ulu)** represents BULUBOT AI - a assistant that answers all your questions.
+This intelligent chatbot serves as a digital business card, technical consultant and AI-powered assistant, seamlessly bridging professional networking with cutting-edge AI technology.

 ### **🎪 What Makes BULUBot Unique?**